NationalSecurityAgency/ghidra/GhidraDocs/GettingStarted.md

 * Ghidra extensions are designed to be installed and uninstalled from the Ghidra front-end GUI:
   1. Click `File -> Install Extensions`
   2. Check boxes to install extensions; uncheck boxes to uninstall extensions
+  3. External extensions may not appear in the default location used for internal extensions.
+Click the green plus sign to search for an external extension.
+The external extension should compressed in ZIP format.
-  3. Restart Ghidra for the changes to take effect
+  4. Restart Ghidra for the changes to take effect

 * Extensions installed from the Ghidra front-end GUI get installed at `<UserSettings>/Extensions`, where `<UserSettings>` can be looked up in the Ghidra front-end GUI under